-The European Commission says these rules will guarantee “the fundamental right to personal data protection” for all citizens.
+The European Commission says these rules will guarantee "the fundamental right to personal data protection" for all citizens.
 This serves to increase customer trust in online services.
-Business owners will also gain confidence they are following clear and uniform legal rules.
+Business owners will also gain the confidence they are following clear and uniform legal rules.

 The GDPR encompasses a broad territorial reach.
 Its scope includes companies working in the EU.
 It applies to business selling products or services from outside the EU to EU citizens.

 This rule also applies to all organizations that track the “behavior” of EU citizens.